Online education, mentoring, coaching and support – Gambia

 There are four key stages for project delivery;

-- Clinical and training practice guidance to an agreed single performance standard enabling those required to perform the emergency response to do so correctly and safely
+1. Clinical and training practice guidance to an agreed single performance standard, enabling those required to perform the emergency response to do so correctly and safely

-- Clinical reference material from which to draw best practice to guide training activities
+2. Clinical reference material from which to draw best practice/ to guide training activities

-Design, development and implementation a mentorship and coaching network
+Design, development and implementation of a mentorship and coaching network

-- A 625 mentor in a subject matter expert that provide Local Mentors with personal support and coaching via the EWP, Skype and email.
+1. A 625 mentor a subject matter expert who provides Local Mentors with personal support and coaching via the EWP, Skype and email.
 S/he also provides lectures, online trainings and feedback for Local Learners.

-- Local Mentors are experienced clinicians from the beneficiary organisation, they provide support and face-to-face coaching for Local Learners to ensure that the project develops true sustainability.
+2. Local Mentors are experienced clinicians from the beneficiary organisation - they provide support and face-to-face coaching for Local Learners to ensure that the project develops true sustainability.

 Development and delivery of a bespoke online learning platform (EWP) for doctors and nurses practicing in rural African communities.

-- Learner benefit from maximal flexibility in their approach to learning and are supported by a team of subject matter experts remotely.
+1. Learners benefit from maximal flexibility in their approach to learning, and are supported by a team of subject matter experts remotely.

-- This approach allows maximisation of learning value but also engenders a team spirit between the learners which serves to encourage good quality peer support.
+2. This approach allows maximisation of learning value but also engenders a team spirit between the learners, which serves to encourage good quality peer support.

 Individual and group clinical mentorship for doctors and nurses

-- Goal Setting – performance planning to help the mentee identify his or her professional, as well as think about his or her long-term skills development path.
+1. Goal Setting – performance planning to help the mentee identify his or her professional, as well as think about his or her long-term skills/ development path.